Skip to main content

 Soil horizons develop in response to the relative importance of each of the above processes.
 All soils are impacted by the horizon development processes to one degree or another.
 These processes determine the characteristics or properties of soil in each of the horizons.

-This page titled 11.2: Horizon Development Processes is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.2: Horizon Development Processes is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?